RobertDresler/SwiftUINavigation/README.md

 ## Documentation

-To see the framework in action, check out the code in the [Examples App](#Explore-Examples-App).
+> [!IMPORTANT]
+> If you’re just getting started with SwiftUINavigation, I recommend reading the following sections of the README first:
+>
+> - 💡 [Core Idea - `NavigationModel`](#core-idea---navigationmodel) - Understand the core concepts behind SwiftUINavigation.
+> - 🚦 [Getting Started](#Getting-Started) - Explore minimal working examples or try out the examples app.

 If anything is unclear, feel free to reach out!
 I'm happy to clarify or update the documentation to make things more straightforward. 🚀

 ### RootNavigationView
 <details>